weichsel/ZIPFoundation/README.md

 ## Usage
 ZIP Foundation provides two high level methods to zip and unzip items.
 Both are implemented as extension of `FileManager`.
 The functionality of those methods is modeled after the behavior of the Archive Utility in macOS.
-To learn more about the performance characteristics of the framework, you can read [this blog post](https://thomas.zoechling.me/journal/2017/07/ZIPFoundation.html).

 ### Zipping Files and Directories
 To zip a single file you simply pass a file URL representing the item you want to zip and a destination URL to `FileManager.zipItem(at sourceURL: URL, to destinationURL: URL)`: